 Fishing is like everything else in life – it is full of rules and regulations.
 Florida’s rules and regulations are designed to help ensure the safety of all the people in Florida, visitors and residents alike, and to help make sure that one of the state’s most important economic engines is protected and maintained for future generations.

+Anglers are estimated to contribute more than $4 billion annually to the state’s coffers directly, which has a $7.5 billion economic impact.
+In return, almost 4 million people who fish in Florida have some of the best recreational fishing opportunities in the world – year round.
 While some anglers do not have to be licensed, all anglers should know the rules.
 Not knowing the rules puts people at risk of seriously damaging everyone’s current and future fishing opportunities.
 Not knowing the rules also puts people in the position of breaking them, and that can mean incurring a fine or, in extreme cases, imprisonment.

 Florida has separate rules and regulations for freshwater fishing and for saltwater fishing, which can be reviewed at www.MyFWC.com/Fishing.
 See the handy links below for online summaries of both.
 The Florida Fish and Wildlife Conservation Commission also strongly recommends that anglers planning to fish from boats be familiar with Florida’s boating regulations, also found in the list of links below.
 As with fishing, some boats and operators must be licensed.